Christ Church, Theale: Architecture

 Christ Church is built of rendered Wedmore stone and a flat slate roof.
 It is made up of a nave, chancel and south porch.
 The west end has a bell-cot containing one bell.
 The church has an oblong shape, with projecting sections at all four corners.
 The main entrance has a semi-octagonal porch of ashlar stone.
 The gallery displays the Hanoverian arms.
 In his 1958 book South and West Somerset, Nikolaus Pevsner described the chancel and its glazing as being reminiscent of "the bow-window of a house", which created a "surprising and attractive effect".
-Fittings of the church include painted reredos, an early 19th century pulpit and altar table, 17th century coffin stools, a 19th-century organ and 20th century font.
+Fittings of the church include a painted reredos, an early 19th-century pulpit and altar table, 17th-century coffin stools, a 19th-century organ and a 20th-century font.

 The churchyard contains Theale's war memorial, which was designated a Grade II listed monument in 2016.
 The stone column was erected after World War I and was later altered to add additional names after World War II.